derdaaaaa/endoflife.date/products/fritzbox.md

 iconSlug: codemagic

 # Main URL for the page (mandatory).
-permalink: /timeturner
+permalink: /fritzbox

 # Alternate URLs that will redirect to the permalink (optional).
 # This is nice to let people use easier-to-remember URLs.
 For example, we redirect /golang to /go .
 alternate_urls:
--   /hourglass
+-   /Fritz!Box

 # Command that can be used to check the current product version (optional).
-versionCommand: swish and flick
+#versionCommand: swish and flick

 # The more information link (optional).
 # If provided, this link is displayed after the product's description.